Asian shares advance following upbeat US jobs report | Taiwan News

 Many workers across the country are still experiencing economic pain, with only about a third of the 22 million jobs lost to the recession recovered so far.
 And worries are rising that worsening levels of infections in not just Florida but across swaths of the U.S. South and West could choke off the budding economic improvements.
 Such concerns have held the market in check since early June following a months-long rocket ride.

-In other trading, benchmark U.S. crude oil for August delivery slipped 45 cents to $40.20 per barrel in electronic trading on the New York Mercantile Exchange.
+The energy stocks have benefited from hopes that a recovering economy will restore some of the demand for oil that vanished in the spring as people stopped driving, airplanes were left parked in the desert and factories went idle.
+Benchmark U.S. crude oil for August delivery slipped 20 cents to $40.45 per barrel in electronic trading on the New York Mercantile Exchange.
 It rose 83 cents Thursday to settle at $40.65 a barrel.
-Brent crude oil for September delivery dropped 47 cents to $42.67 a barrel.
+Brent crude oil for September delivery dropped 20 cents to $42.95 a barrel.

 The yield on the 10-year Treasury note was steady at 0.67%.
 It tends to move with investors’ expectations for the economy and inflation.